Benjamin Wedro, MD, FACEP, FAAEM

 - Is lowering LDL cholesterol enough?

-High triglyceride levels may be genetic or they may be acquired.
-Examples of inherited hypertriglyceridemia (hyper=high + triglyceride + emia= in blood) disorders include mixed hypertriglyceridemia, familial hypertriglyceridemia, and familial dysbetalipoproteinemia.
+High triglyceride blood levels (hypertriglyceridemia) may be genetic or they may be acquired.
+Examples of inherited hypertriglyceridemia disorders include mixed hypertriglyceridemia, familial hypertriglyceridemia, and familial dysbetalipoproteinemia.

 How can elevated blood triglyceride levels be treated?

 Diet is the first step in treating hypertriglyceridemia.
-A low fat diet, regular aerobic exercise, loss of excess weight, reduction of alcohol consumption, and stopping cigarette smoking may be enough to control triglyceride levels in the blood.
-In patients with diabetes mellitus, meticulous control of elevated blood glucose is also important.
+A low-fat diet, regular aerobic exercise, loss of excess weight, reduction of alcohol consumption, and stopping cigarette smoking may be enough to control triglyceride levels in the blood.
+In patients with diabetes, meticulous control of elevated blood glucose is also important.

 When medications are necessary, fibrates (such as Lopid), nicotinic acid, and statin medications can be used.
 Lopid not only decreases triglyceride levels but also increases HDL cholesterol levels and LDL cholesterol particle size.
-Nicotinic acid lowers triglyceride levels, increases HDL cholesterol levels and the size of LDL cholesterol particles.
+Nicotinic acid lowers triglyceride levels and increases HDL cholesterol levels and the size of LDL cholesterol particles.

-The statin drugs have been found effective in decreasing triglyceride as well as LDL cholesterol levels and, to a lesser extent, in elevating HDL cholesterol levels.
+Statins are effective for decreasing triglyceride and LDL cholesterol levels and, to a lesser extent, elevating HDL cholesterol levels.

 Tips to keep it under control.